WATERSHED MANAGEMENT & ECOLOGICAL RESILIENCE

 Progress

-1. Under soil-water conservation measures, 25 Farm Ponds were constructed in farmer field to harvest rain water and its utilisation for irrigating the crops.
+l Under soil-water conservation measures, 24 Farm Ponds were constructed in farmer fields to harvest rain water and utilize it for irrigating crops and 05 Recharge Pits to conserve water have been established.

 Outcome

-1. Increase of water table of the wells has been observed and farmers are able to harvest their second crop successfully leading to more returns.
+l Increase of water tables of wells in the covered areas has been observed and farmers are able to harvest their second crop successfully leading to more returns.

-3. Landless farmers and women have been endowed with employment opportunities in the area through skill development and various soil-moisture conservation activities.
+l Landless farmers and women have been provided employment opportunities in the area through skill development and various soil-moisture conservation activities.

-4. Treated area has produced good quality fodder for cattle by which health of cattle has been improved.
+l Treated areas have produced good quality fodder for cattle by which the health of cattle has improved.

-5. The knowledge on "Climate Smart Agriculture" amongst the farmers of the project area has increased.
+l Knowledge of "Climate Smart Agriculture" of the farmers of the project area has increased.